 You can use an online TDEE calculator to easily estimate your caloric needs.
 It is important to point out, however, that whenever you are calculating your TDEE, you are getting an estimate.
 You may need to slightly adjust your calories in one way or the other until you do not see any fluctuation in your weight.

 After you know exactly how many calories it takes to maintain your current weight, you can manipulate your calorie intake to reflect your goals: subtract calories from your TDEE to lose weight or add in more to pack on muscle mass.

-How Much of Each Macro Do You Need?
+How Much of Each Macronutrient Do You Need?

 Once your goals and caloric needs have been established, you’re just about ready to start counting macros.
 So how much protein, carbs, and fat should you shoot for on a daily basis?

 Unfortunately, there is no one-size-fits-all formula when it comes to determining your own personal needs from a macros standpoint.
-Instead, organizations such as the USDA have developed macronutrient recommendations based upon a set of ideal ranges.
+Instead, organizations such as the National Institute of Health have developed macronutrient recommendations based upon a set of ideal ranges.
 Here’s what it looks like for the average healthy adult:

 10-35% of total daily calories

 As you can see, there are a number of different macro ratios that may potentially work.
 The key lies in experimenting within these provided ranges until you are able to establish a macro spit that meets your body’s needs and aligns with your goals.